 All staff will be able to demonstrate that they do not have a vested interest in any decision-making or budget spending.
-All declarations will be submitted in writing to the headteacher for inclusion on the school's Declared Conflicts of Interest Register.
+All declarations will be submitted in writing to the Executive Headteacher or Head of School for inclusion on the school's Declared Conflicts of Interest Register.